Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "He owns most of the land in the Three Glaciers Valleys.
 Very rich, has contacts in the Clans."

-"Right...So why didn’t you leave?" the leader asked.
+"Right...
+So why didn’t you leave?" the leader asked.
 "How much do you know about what’s going on?"

 "Enough to know that bombs and stuff were going off in the cities," Tarraak replied.
 "Kiro convinced us to stay."